apache/beam/website/www/site/content/en/documentation/programming-guide.md

 as `DoFn`, `CombineFn`, and `WindowFn`, already implement `Serializable`;
 however, your subclass must not add any non-serializable members.</span>
 <span class="language-go">Funcs are serializable as long as
-they are registered with `beam.RegisterFunction` (for simple functions) or `register.DoFnXxY` (for sturctural DoFns), and are not closures.
+they are registered with `register.FunctionXxY` (for simple functions) or `register.DoFnXxY` (for sturctural DoFns), and are not closures.
 Structural `DoFn`s will have all exported fields serialized.
 Unexported fields are unable to be serialized, and will be silently ignored.</span>